 Wolf v.
 Innovation Law Lab

-A group of asylum seekers and legal services organizations—collectively, Respondents in this case—challenged MPP, arguing that the policy is unlawful as applied to individuals, like the asylum-seeking Respondents, who are eligible for expedited removal under 8 U.S.C. § 1225(b)(1) of the INA.
-A federal district court agreed and enjoined MPP, and the U.S. Court of Appeals for the Ninth Circuit affirmed.
+A group of asylum seekers and legal services organizations—collectively, respondents in this case—challenged MPP, arguing that the policy is unlawful as applied to individuals, like the asylum-seeking respondents, who are eligible for expedited removal under 8 U.S.C. § 1225(b)(1) of the INA.
+A federal district court agreed and granted a preliminary injunction against MPP, and the U.S. Court of Appeals for the Ninth Circuit affirmed.
 Chad Wolf, former Acting Secretary of Homeland Security, asked the Supreme Court to hear the case, and the Court agreed to do so.
-CAC filed an amicus curiae brief in support of Respondents urging the Court to affirm the ruling of the court below.
+CAC filed an amicus curiae brief in support of the respondents urging the Court to affirm the ruling of the court below.

-Our brief argues that MPP violates the text and history of our immigration laws by authorizing DHS to return individuals to Mexico who are expressly exempt from contiguous territory return.
+Our brief argued that MPP violated the text and history of our immigration laws by authorizing DHS to return individuals to Mexico who are expressly exempt from contiguous territory return.

 January 22, 2021

 CAC files amicus curiae briefSup.
 Ct.
 Amicus Br.

 June 21, 2021

 The Supreme Court vacates the judgment of the 9th Circuit as moot